-Mobile payment tools make it faster and more convenient for you to send and receive money for personal and business purposes.
-Along with Venmo, PayPal and Cash App, Zelle is a platform that allows you to send money from your bank account to an intended recipient with no fees attached.
+Mobile payment tools make it faster and more convenient for you to send and receive money for personal, professional or small business purposes.
+Along with PayPal, Cash App and Venmo, Zelle is a platform that allows you to send money from your bank account to an intended recipient with no fees attached.

 Here’s a closer look at how Zelle works, its limits at many of the country’s top banks and what you can do if you reach these monthly and daily limits.

 Each bank has its specific daily and monthly transfer limits for Zelle.
 Here’s a look at the daily and monthly Zelle limits at some of the country’s largest banks

 |Financial Institution||Daily Limit||Monthly Limit|

 |Capital One||Up to $2,500||Varies|

 |Bank of America, Member FDIC||Up to $3,500||Up to $20,000|

 |Chase||-For personal checking accounts: up to $2,000

 -For private client and business checking accounts: up to $5,000